Separated (song)

 "Separated" is a song by American R&B singer Avant.
-It was written by Avant and Steve "Stone" Huff for his debut album My Thoughts (2000), while production was helmed by Huff.
+It was written by Steve "Stone" Huff and Avant for his debut album My Thoughts (2000), while production was helmed by Huff.
 MCA Records and Magic Johnson Music released the song as the album's lead single in April 2000.
-"Separated" spent one week atop the US Hot R&B/Hip-Hop Songs, also peaking at number 23 on the US Billboard Hot 100.
-A remix version of the song, co-written by Sparkle, features singer Kelly Rowland, formerly of Destiny's Child.
+"Separated" spent one week atop the US Hot R&B/Hip-Hop Songs chart, also peaking at number 23 on the US Billboard Hot 100.
+A remix version of the song, co-written by Sparkle, features singer Kelly Rowland, of Destiny's Child.
 A different remix features rapper Foxy Brown.